anolte-DSC/Python_for_Earth_Sciences/Quickstart_Python_Jupyter/Installation_Instructions.md

    ```
 2. **The browser should open with the Jupyter main page.**
    You can navigate to the folder with your notebooks from there and open them.

-By following these instructions, you should have everything set up properly to begin working with Python and Jupyter Notebooks.